 - 2 1/2 teaspoons guar gum or xanthan gum

 - 2 teaspoons gluten-free baking powder (Rumford's or Featherweight)

 - 1/4 cup extra virgin olive oil or your favorite cooking oil

-- 1 egg, beaten (or egg replacer and water), for basting
+- 1 egg, beaten (or milk for egg-free*) for basting

 - 1/2 teaspoon sesame seeds, for topping (optional)